catenate/unicoper/README.md

 This project presents corrected, alternative and subjectively-better
 arithmetic, bitwise, logical, and relational operator symbols for the C
-family and languages it influenced, and provides methods to use them
+family and languages they influenced; encodes methods to use them before
-before languages accept them.
+languages accept them; and provide tips to type UTF-8 characters in
+various environments (Plan 9).

 We suggest the additional operator symbols − for subtract, × or ·
 for multiply, ÷ for divide, ↥ for integer exponent, ↑ for real exponent,
 ∧ for bitwise and, ∨ for bitwise or, ⊻ for bitwise exclusive-or, ⋀ for
 logical and, ⋁ for logical or, =? for equal, ≠ for unequal, ≥ for
 greater-than or equal, and ≤ for less-than or equal.
+(Expect this list
+to expand.)

 The methods presented either directly substitute characters in the
 source text (stream-editor scripts for C, Go, Haskell, and Ruby),